forlilab/bottchscore/README.md

 ```
 can be called to calculate a Böttcher score for a molecule directly from SMILES passed to the function as a string.

-## Support
-For help and support, please subscribe to the [CCSB mailing list](https://autodocksuite.scripps.edu/support/).

 The modified script returns the same scores as the original script (see the 'Calculated Examples' folder), however the accuracy improvement is seen for such molecules as:
 ```
 SMILES                                            Original Score               New Score